General Contractor - Building

 The South Carolina Business & Law exam covers licensing statutes, lien law, unemployment insurance, and OSHA.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our South Carolina LLR exam prep and the national Business & Law exam hub for cross-state baseline rules.

 If you carry a South Carolina license and want to work in another NASCLA-accepting jurisdiction, the following state boards will credit your NASCLA Accredited Examination score (you still file a state-specific application and Business & Law module):